 This year, we are requesting increased funding to support the staff required to serve the overwhelming response to CalFresh Application Assistance at HSU.
-This past AY 2016-17, we helped over 900 students apply for CalFresh.
-Last year we had over 7,000 student visits to Oh SNAP! (where CalFresh application assistance occurs) and hundreds more participate in the campus farm stand, cooking demonstrations, and other outreach events.
+This past AY 2017-18, we helped over 900 students apply for CalFresh, and had over 10,000 visits to Oh SNAP (where CalFresh application assistance occurs) and hundreds more participate in the campus farm stand, cooking demonstrations, and other outreach events.
 We are coordinating efforts to increase the quality of our outreach and the acceptance rates of our applicants as well as fine tuning the nutrition and gardening education aspects of our outreach.